lihanfriend/Yap-Window-Copy/README.md

-# Yap-Window-Copy
+# Yap Window Copy
-Yap WIndow Copy
+Make a copy of this to create your own version of yap window